Skip to main content

 ECONOMIC BURDEN

-The overall economic burden associated with OA in the US is estimated at $136.8 billion annually.2 This stunning figure has more than doubled over the last decade.
+The overall economic burden associated with OA in the US is estimated at $136.8 billion annually.2 This figure has more than doubled over the last decade.
 For perspective, the annual economic cost of arthritis surpasses that of tobacco-related health effects, cancer, and diabetes.
-Direct medical costs reach $65 billion annually, with annual all-cause per person direct costs reaching $11,502.2
+Direct medical costs reach $65 billion annually.2

 • Because of OA, an estimated 1 million knee and hip replacements are completed each year.18

-• In 2013, OA was the 2nd most costly health condition treated in hospitals in the US, accounting for 4.3% of all hospitalization costs.10
+• In 2013, OA was the 2nd most costly health condition treated in hospitals in the US.10

 • Increased absenteeism among workers with OA is fairly well documented, with workers with OA missing an average of 2 more days per year than workers without OA.
 Presenteeism, or loss of productivity while on the job, is less easy to calculate but is no less costly for workers or businesses.11